meshachpierre/meshachpierre.github.io/_includes/components/intro.md

 Thank you for visiting my corner of the internet.
 I am Meshach Pierre, a conservation scientist and practitioner from Guyana, South America.
 I study human-wildlife coexistence and conflict in the Rupununi savannas of southern Guyana, the country of my birth.

 In addition to academic research and teaching, I am an avid photographer and have had images published in CNN's Roads and Kingdoms, The North Carolina Naturalist, and in local (Guyanese) photography exhibitions.
-I have also produced a few short documentary-styled videos and have published a newspaper article as well as a blog.
+I have also produced a few short documentary-styled videos and have published newspaper articles as well as my blog, Guianensis.

 More about me: